martinthomson/escape-report/draft-thomson-escape-report.md

 Concerns about the consolidation of power on the Internet have significantly increased lately, as a result of several factors.
-While the IAB, the Internet Society and others are examining this phenomenon to understand it better, it is prudent to consider whether proposals for changes to how the Internet works favors or counters consolidation.
+While the IAB, the Internet Society, and others are examining this phenomenon to understand it better, it is nevertheless prudent to consider whether proposals for changes to how the Internet works favors or counters consolidation.
 Favoring entities with existing advantages - like resources, size, or market share - is not necessarily a factor that disqualifies a new proposal, but it needs to be considered as a cost of enabling that technology.

 While it isn't clear what all of the outcomes of adopting Web Packaging would